MaximilianAzendorf/wassign/README.md

 ### The solution

-The stated problem can not be computed efficiently. wsolve uses a combination of hill climbing and MIP to quickly find good solutions.
-The details of the used algorithms are described in the [wiki](https://github.com/MaximilianAzendorf/wsolve/wiki).
+The stated problem can not be computed efficiently. wassign uses a combination of hill climbing and MIP to quickly find good solutions.
+The details of the used algorithms are described in the [wiki](https://github.com/MaximilianAzendorf/wassign/wiki).

-### How do I build/use wsolve?
+### How do I build/use wassign?

-See the [wiki](https://github.com/MaximilianAzendorf/wsolve/wiki) for more information.
+See the [wiki](https://github.com/MaximilianAzendorf/wassign/wiki) for more information.